1. Introduction#

 Write a few calls to the cat function.

-Then, execute this script from the terminal by invoking
+Then, execute this script from the terminal through Rscript.

-Reproducible data analysis[4] requires us to keep the results (text, tables, plots, auxiliary files) synchronised with their generating code and data.
+Reproducible data analysis[4] requires us to keep the results (text, tables, plots, auxiliary files) synchronised with the code and data that generate them.

 utils::